Is Cottage Cheese Safe During Pregnancy? (Updated 2026 Guide)

 ✓ What's Safe

-- • Pasteurized cottage cheese from major grocery store brands (Daisy, Good Culture, Breakstone's)
+- • Pasteurized cottage cheese from major grocery store brands like Daisy, Good Culture, or Breakstone's

-- • Check the label confirms 'pasteurized milk' in the ingredients
+- • Check the label confirms 'pasteurized' milk as an ingredient

 ✗ What to Avoid

-- • Unpasteurized or raw milk cottage cheese (rare but found at some farmers markets)
+- • Unpasteurized or raw milk cottage cheese (rare but sometimes found at farmers markets)

 - • Homemade cottage cheese unless you're certain pasteurized milk was used

-- • Products past their expiration date or improperly stored
+- • Cottage cheese past its expiration date or with an off smell

 Most Common Ingredients in Cottage Cheese Products